meher12/programming-reactive-spring-webflux/README.md

 2. Config `application.yml` file
 3. Set up the Integration Test using `@DataMongoTest` on `MovieInfoRepositoryIntegTest` class
    - Write Integration Test for findAll(), findById(), Saving, Updating and Deleting MovieInfo Document
-### Build MovieInfo Service using Rest Controller Approach
+### 3. Build MovieInfo Service using Rest Controller Approach with Integration Test using JUnit5
 **Using curl-commands.txt file to check http requests**
 1. Build a POST endpoint to create a new MovieInfo then handling the Integration Test using JUnit5
 2. Build a GET Endpoint to get all the MoviesInfo  then handling the Integration Test
 3. Build a GET By ID Endpoint to retrieve a MoviesInfo  then handling the Integration Test
 4. Build a PUT Endpoint to update a MovieInfo by ID  then handling the Integration Test
 5. Build the DELETE endpoint to delete a MovieInfo by ID  then handling the Integration Test
+### 4. Unit Testing in Spring WebFlux
+* With unit tests, we don't need the embedded MongoDB because we are using MockBean
+1. Unit Test for GetAllMovieInfos endpoint - GET
+2. Unit Test for the create MovieInfo Endpoint - POST
+3. Unit Test for the update MovieInfo Endpoint - PUT